Pediatric Urology Overview :

-The pediatric urology division has remained at the forefront of urological care by performing extensive endourology and also reconstructive surgery, especially with children born with extrophy of the bladder.
-Short hospital stay, good post-operative analgesia and care, and excellent results have made our hospital one of the institutions of choice for this speciality.
+The pediatric urology division has remained at the forefront of urological care by performing extensive endourology and also reconstructive surgery, especially with children born with exstrophy of the bladder.
+Short hospital stay, good postoperative analgesia and care, and excellent results have made our hospital one of the institutions of choice for this specialty.